orgullomoore/WA-expl/CL_data_extraction.md

 doublequote=False
 ```

 Even after knowing of this dialect, neither ChatGPT nor Claude were able to come up with a way to give me a file that I could import into my database.
-After many, many failed attempts–each taking hours long, ChatGPT told me quite curtly:
+After many, many failed attempts–each taking hours long–ChatGPT told me quite curtly:
 >Here is the clean diagnosis and the only sane way forward.
 >
 >What is actually wrong (now proven)